 Provide cathodic protection plans and details at appropriate scales.
 Indicate on the drawing the location of all rectifiers, anode beds, structures, elevators, and overhead cranes protected by cathodic protection system(s).
-Include all structures, elevators, and overhead cranes that may be affected by stray current corrosion as a result of cathodic protection of the specific structure within the affected area of cathodic protection.
-An NACE-certified Cathodic Protection Specialist must prepare cathodic protection drawings.
+Include all structures, elevators, and overhead cranes that may be affected by stray current corrosion because of cathodic protection of the specific structure within the affected area of cathodic protection.
+A NACE-certified Cathodic Protection Specialist must prepare or review cathodic protection design.
+Follow the requirements of UFC 3-570-01.